 - 1. Andrew Hardware Store, Clowers Photography - 2. ca. 1926 - 3.
 Retail & office - 4.
 Dating from 1954 this was Andrew's Hardware.
 The sign can still be seen at the back of the building in the alley.
 It is now Cossart Design.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 No significant alterations/non-contributing elements